OwenSims/OwenSims/The Wealth of Networks/Code/Empirical analysis/README.md

 ### 2.1 Middlemen and middleman power

 It is pretty obvious from reviewing this network that nodes 2, 5, and 6 are all middlemen.
 Furthermore, it is noticeable that node 6 would still remain a middleman regardless of whether the network were transformed into its undirected state.
-We get the following values when running the `middlemanPowerDetail` function.
+We get the following values when running the `middlemanPowerDetail()` function.

+	> middlemanPowerDetail(network, N)
 	number name power normPower        type
 	1    1     0       0.0    Non-middleman
 	2    2     1       0.1   Weak middleman